sketchplugins/plugin-directory/README.md

 - [Design Tokens](https://github.com/design-meets-development/design-tokens-plugin), by Andreas Koutsoukos: A Sketch plugin that exports design Tokens to JSON format.
 You can export colors, typography, icons and utilis.
 A must-have tool for design system project.
 - [Detach Out of Sync Text Styles](https://github.com/tijmenvangurp/detach-out-of-sync-text-styles), by Tijmen van Gurp: Detach all out of sync text styles from a chosen sketch library.
 - [Disconnector](https://github.com/njcrowther/Disconnector), by Nathan Crowther: Quickly disconnect all symbols from a selection
+- [Drafta](https://github.com/fragmentlv/drafta), by Fragment: Export designs directly to Drafta
+- [Drake](https://github.com/okcoker/Drake-Sketch-Plugin), by Sean Coker: Sketch app plugin for generating dummy Drake content such as photos and lyrics.
 - [Duplicate Symbol Locator](https://github.com/rijieli/duplicate-symbol-locator-plugin), by Roger Lee: Locate duplicate symbols, anywhere.
 - [DuplicateLater](https://github.com/KevinGutowski/Duplicate-Later), by Kevin Gutowski: Duplicate layers in the same direction after duplicating (like in Figma).
 - [Easy Buttons](https://github.com/icona79/easy-buttons-sketch-plugin), by Matteo Gratton: Easily create button archetypes